panchomb/ie-exercise-3/modules/compute/gallery/image/README.md

 | [`sku`](#parameter-sku) | string | The name of the gallery Image Definition SKU. |
 | [`tags`](#parameter-tags) | object | Tags for all resources. |

-### Parameter: `name`

-Name of the image definition.

-- Required: Yes
-- Type: string

-### Parameter: `galleryName`

-The name of the parent Azure Shared Image Gallery.
-Required if the template is used in a standalone deployment.

-- Required: Yes
-- Type: string

 ### Parameter: `description`

 The description of this gallery Image Definition resource.
 This property is updatable.
 - Required: No
 - Type: string
 - Default: `''`